 2020 was the western industry’s worst nightmare.
-Venues shut down, events canceling left and right, careers put on hold, and millions of dollars raised for non-profits across the country were lost.
+Venues shut down, events canceling left and right, careers put on hold, and millions of dollars normally raised for non-profits across the country were lost.
 So what good came out of 2020?
-The good that came out of 2020 was that the rodeo industry was able to come together as no one has seen before to ensure our western way of life carries on.
-So the big question stands, what will the rodeo industry look like in 2021?
+The good that came out of 2020 was that the rodeo industry was able to come together like no one has seen before to ensure our western way of life carries on.
+So the big question stands, what will the rodeo industry look like for the rest of 2021?

 Unfortunately, there is no clear cut path for rodeos to follow during this unprecedented time.
 Having been on a rodeo committee myself, it’s easy to dismiss the things going on around us and want so badly for an event to take place, but when looking at the logistics there is so much more that goes into play.
 Here are some of the things you can do if you have a local rodeo that isn’t taking place this year.